-1. Progress Monitoring Plans (PMP)
+- 1. Progress Monitoring Plan (PMP) - a.

-- a.
 Each student, including those with disabilities, who does not achieve a Level 3 or above on the statewide, standardized English Language Arts assessment, or the Algebra I EOC assessment, must be evaluated to determine the nature of the student's difficulty, the areas of academic need, and strategies for providing academic supports to improve the student's performance. - b.
-A student who is not meting school district or state requirements for satisfactory performance in English Language Arts and/or mathematics must be covered by one of the following plans: - 1) A federally required student plan such as an Individual Educational Plan (IEP); - 2) An individualized progress monitoring plan; - 3) Or both, as necessary. - c.
+A student who is not meeting school district or state requirements for satisfactory performance in English Language Arts and/or mathematics must be covered by one of the following plans: - i.
+A federally required student plan such as an Individual Educational Plan (IEP); - ii.
+An individualized progress monitoring plan;

+- iii.
+A school wide system of progress monitoring for all students; - iv.
+Or both as necessary. - c.
 If a student scores below satisfactory on the statewide, standardized assessment as per F.S.
-1008.22 and district-determined criteria, the following year the student may be placed in appropriate intensive coursework according to the district's Reading Placement Guidelines Chart.
+1008.22 and district-determined criteria, the following year the student may be placed in an appropriate intensive coursework according to the district's Reading Placement Guidelines Chart.
 The course may be taught by a teacher who is reading certified, endorsed, or completed a district-approved professional development program.
-Remediation strategies must be incorporated into course content delivery. - d.
-Utilizing the school's Multi-Tiered System of Supports (MTSS)/Response-to-Intervention (RtI) process, the school must develop and implement, in consultation with the student's parent, a PMP in the area of deficiency to meet State and District expectations for proficiency (F.S.
+Supplemental strategies and supports must be incorporated into course content delivery. - d.
+The Collaborative Problem-Solving Team (CPST) including classroom teachers and support staff must engage in data-based problem solving to ensure all students' areas of concern are identified, instruction and intervention are matched to students' need and align to the appropriate level of support.
+The school must develop a schoolwide and/or personalized intervention and progress monitoring plan.
+Parents/Guardians should be engaged and informed throughout the process (F.S.
 1008.25(4)(b)). - e.
-Students exhibiting substantial deficiencies in reading or mathematics must have more frequent progress monitoring and diagnostic evaluation using district-approved assessments, including baseline, midyear, and end-of-year measures.

-- f.
-Research-based instructional activities that have been shown to be successful with low-performing students will be used. - g.
-The District may require low-performing students to attend remediation programs held before or after regular school hours or during the summer if transportation is provided. - h.
+Students exhibiting substantial deficiencies in reading or mathematics must have more frequent progress monitoring and diagnostic evaluation using district-approved assessments, including baseline, midyear, and end-of-year measures. - Researched-based instructional activities that have been shown to be successful with low-performing students will be used. - g.
+The District may require low-performing students to attend supplemental programs held before or after regular school hours or during the summer if transportation is provided. - h.
 Each student who does not meet minimum performance expectations for the statewide assessments in reading, writing, science, and mathematics must continue remedial instruction with supplemental support until expectations are met (F.S.
-1008.25(4)(c)). - i.
-Remedial instruction provided during high school may not be in lieu of English and/or mathematics credits required for graduation. - j.
-Remedial instruction will include an intensive program different from the previous year's program. - k.
-Students who must travel to centers or programs pursuant to the provisions of School Board policy will be allowed a period to do so. - I. For students attending Schools of Choice, the learning contract will serve as the student's PMP.
+1008.25(4)(c).